-Zambia Unveils Critical Mineral Prospects And Milestones
+Zambia Unveils Critical Mineral Prospects and Milestones

 Zambia hosts two nickel operations: the Enterprise Project owned by First Quantum Minerals and the Munali Mine operated by Mabiza Resources.
 Annual production rose from 2,500 tons in 2019 to 8,000 tons in 2023, with global demand expected to climb by 70% by 2040.

-Zambia's lithium potential is concentrated in the Choma Belt of the Southern Province.
+Za’bia’s lithium potential is concentrated in the Choma Belt of the Southern Province.
 UK-based First Africa Metals has confirmed high-grade deposits at its Misika and Kandela projects, with additional exploration ongoing across Tonga, Konayuma and Rock Valley.
-With global lithium demand set to grow by 350% by 2040, these assets could significantly boost Zambia's export revenues and job creation.
+With global lithium demand set to grow by 350% by 2040, these assets could significantly boost ’ambia’s export revenues and job c eation.

 Rare Earth Elements

-Columbite-tantalite – critical in electronics, aerospace and energy – represents an untapped opportunity for Zambia to diversify its mineral base and revenue streams.
+Columbit–-tantalite – critical in electronics, aerospa–e and energy – represents an untapped opportunity for Zambia to diversify its mineral base and revenue streams.
 Exploration is underway by Maamba Collieries in the Southern Province and Malaika Exploration in north-eastern Zambia.
-With global demand for the mineral projected to increase by up to 525% by 2040, Zambia's reserves are becoming increasingly strategic in global supply chains.
+With global demand for the mineral projected to increase by up to 525%’by 2040, Zambia’s reserves are becoming increasingly strategic in glo al supply chains.

+The report comes ahead of African Mining Week (AMW)–– Afr’ca’s premier gathering for mining stakeholders.
+Taking place October 1-3 in Cape Town, the event will feature a dedicated panel on Zambia, titled Zambia: Accelerating Exploration and Development Through License Allocation.
+The session will unpack the co’ntry’s strategy to unlock its full mineral potential, outlining investment prospects, market trends and partnership opportu ities.

+As the tenth-largest copper producer –lobally – contributing 3% of to–al output – Zambia is expected to play a critical role in meeting the anticipated rise in global demand - projected to increase 25% by 2040.
+With several large-scale projects set to come online by 2026, including Sinom’ne Resources’ Kitumba Mine, M’mosa Resources’ Kashime Mine ’nd KoBold Metals’ Mi’gomba Mine, Zambia’s copper sector is primed for expansion.
+The country has set a target to increase production to three million tons by 2031, highlighting a unique opportun ty for mining firms.

 Legal Disclaimer: